-Action lines T Imple ementation year Action lines Targets 2025 2026 2027 Brand management and communications ✓ Launch and implementation of the new EIT Communications and Stakeholder Engagement Strategy as part of the overarching visibility framework \boxtimes ✓ Enhanced EIT Community visibility through promotion across corporate communications channels with an emphasis on digital communications tools × ✓ Continuous enhancement of the EIT website with new functions and design \boxtimes \boxtimes ✓ Implementation of the new EIT Communications and Stakeholder Engagement Strategy \boxtimes Stakeholder engagement ✓ Organisation of the EIT Stakeholder Forum \boxtimes \boxtimes \boxtimes Stakeholder engagement ✓ Reinforced engagement with key stakeholders, including the EIT Member State Representatives Group (MSRG) and EIT National Contact Points (NCPs) × × \boxtimes EIT Awards ✓ EIT Awards \boxtimes \boxtimes EIT Alumni ✓ Supervision on the implementation of the EIT Alumni Community's business plan × × ×
+Action lines Targets Implementation year Action lines Targets 2026 2027 2028 ✓ Implementation of the new EIT Communications and Stakeholder Engagement Strategy as part of the overarching visibility framework Brand management and communications Enhanced EIT Community visibility through promotion across corporate communications channels with an emphasis on digital communications tools Continuous enhancement of the EIT website with new functions and design \boxtimes \boxtimes Organisation of the EIT Stakeholder Forum \boxtimes \boxtimes Stakeholder engagement Reinforced engagement with key stakeholders, including the EIT Member State Representatives Group (MSRG) and EIT National Contact Points (NCPs) EIT Awards ✓ EIT Awards EIT Alumni Supervision on the implementation of the EIT Alumni Community's business plan

-2.7 Identify and share good practices with stakeholders
+2.6 Identify and share good practices with stakeholders

 The EIT has a key role in facilitating the dissemination of results and good practices from the EIT Community.
-To this end, the EIT will further develop its ability to exploit results of the intervention, identify, codify, and share good practices from its activities in a structured and coherent manner to both among the KICs through EIT Community activities as well as to the wider EU innovation community.
+To this end, the EIT will further develop its ability to identify, codify, and share good practices from its activities in a structured and coherent manner.

 The EIT will also provide guidance and assistance on dissemination-related aspects, facilitate a cross-KIC exchange, and further support KICs to facilitate dissemination of the EIT Community's results through the Horizon Europe channels.
-To ensure the implementation of these objectives, the EIT will require KICs to deliver on the following targets as of 2025:
+To ensure the implementation of these objectives, the EIT now requires KICs to deliver on the following targets: